carlosmouracorreia/AlbumFolksFetcher/Documentation/UITesting.md

    UIPasteboard.general.string = "ArtistAlbumsVC"
 ```

 The big question might be, how does this work?
-And what If I want to do the same for the AlbumVC (Album information for instance).
+And what If you want to do the same for the AlbumVC (Album information for instance)?

 Well first, you'd have to fork the repo and send a pretty pull request in the end :-)

-The key is, we look for some code in run-time, making it all pretty organized inside the ViewController class we want to "inject".
+Basically we look for some code at run-time, making it all pretty organized inside the ViewController class we want to "inject".

 The **changeViewController()** function gets called in the appDelegate upon a UIPasteboard change (UIPasteboard.general.string optional) or a command-line argument with "-UIPopulator" flag: